Aspirin For Dogs

 NSAIDS like Aspirin pose a risk to dogs so it’s important to know the side effects and proper dosage.

 A veterinarian will usually recommend Aspirin (Acetylsalicylic Acid) for its anti-inflammatory properties to offer your dog relief from symptoms associated with pain from osteoarthritis or canine musculoskeletal inflammation.

 While Aspirin can be prescribed to dogs, and often is, it’s not safe to simply give your dog the same pills that you and your family members take for headaches, muscle soreness, and other minor aches and pains.

-That medication is made for humans, not for our canine companions.
+Aspirin is a medication developed for humans, and not intended for our canine companions.

-WARNING: Aspirin is not recommended for long term use!
+WARNING: Aspirin is not recommended for long term use in dogs!

 Most often, aspirin will be prescribed for short-term pain relief for your dog.
 It’s unlikely that your vet will prescribe aspirin for a long time period or to manage chronic pain, since the long-term effects can be serious.

 This is a common question all animal lovers ask at some point.
 Is it okay to give aspirin to your pets?
 Baby aspirin can be relatively safe for dogs provided you adhere closely with the correct dosage, and you don’t use it for long-term treatment.

 Human aspirin can be given to dogs but should not be used for over a maximum of 5 days.

 Dog aspirin also has a recommended duration of use.
 Be sure to follow the instructions on the bottle of the brand you choose to use and confer with your veterinarian.
 Even though Aspirin may be considered an option for immediate pain relief and swelling in dogs, nevertheless, paying close attention to any side effects and symptoms that may occur afterwards is imperative.